surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-exceptions.md

 ```

 You only get this stack trace when the event is thrown from managed code.
 I'm calling a .NET
-framework function directly so that is all we can see in this example.
+Framework function directly so that is all we can see in this example.
 Generally when you're looking
 at a stack trace, you're looking for where your code stops and the system calls begin.

 ## Working with exceptions